A. Key Concepts

 Article 11.12 With respect to research findings:

 Application To justify the involvement of participants, and the risks and other burdens they are asked to bear, research must be valuable.
 That is, it must have a reasonable likelihood of promoting social good.
 If research findings and the research materials and research data they are based upon, are not disseminated (e.g., published in a peer-reviewed journal, added to a publicly available clinical trials database) within a reasonable time, their value may be diminished or lost, betraying the contributions and sacrifices of participants.
-For this reason, and based on respect for participant expectations and protection of the public good, researchers and institutions have an ethical responsibility to make reasonable efforts to publicly disseminate the findings of clinical trials in a timely manner by publications and by the inclusion of raw data and results in appropriate databases.
-In publications, they have the obligation to report trial details (for example, method, all planned outcomes, and harms as defined by the Consolidated Standards of Reporting Trials4).
+For this reason, and based on respect for participant expectations and protection of the public good, researchers, research sponsors and institutions have an ethical responsibility to make reasonable efforts to publicly disseminate the findings of clinical trials in a timely manner by publications and by the inclusion of the findings (where possible), or information about where to access findings (e.g., lists of publications, links to publications or to the trial website) in the publicly accessible registry where the trial has been registered.
+In publications, researchers have the obligation to report trial details (for example, method, all planned outcomes, and harms as defined by the Consolidated Standards of Reporting Trials4).
+Furthermore, any new information that has an effect on the welfare of participants that comes to light at, or after, the end of the trial should be reported in subsequent publications.

 However, negative findings of research are not always published or otherwise disseminated.
 Clinical trial registries do not currently require dissemination of findings.
 Failing to publish negative findings could lead to publication bias and thus contribute to a series of risks, including misinformed clinical decision making based on incomplete or skewed data, inappropriate and potentially harmful clinical practices and injury to health, needless and wasteful duplication of research with associated risks to participants, fraud or deception in the clinical trials process, and erosion of public trust and accountability in research.